Entanglement negativity spectrum of random mixed states: A diagrammatic approach: Discussion

 In conclusion, we investigated the entanglement properties of random mixed states (of two parties $A_1$ and $A_2$ which are coupled to the bath $B$) through the window of the partial transpose and logarithmic negativity.
 To this end, we developed a graphical representation of a random mixed state and its partial transpose which provides a systematic large-$L$ perturbation theory to compute the R\'enyi entanglement negativities, resolvent function, and other useful quantities to characterize the density matrix.

 Studying random mixed states can be thought of as adding a new axis to the 1d phase diagram of random pure states to account for how mixed the random state is due to the coupling to an external bath.
 In other words, we were dealing with two knobs: the relative ratio of number of qubits within our system $A$, $\frac{N_{A_1}}{N_{A_2}}$, and the relative size of the system to the bath $\frac{N_B}{N_A}$.
-This results in a 2d phase diagram (Fig.~\ref{fig:phasediag}) which is mirror symmetric with respect to the middle line $N_{A_1}=N_{A_2}$ similar to the 1d phase diagram of Page states which is symmetric with respect to the middle point $N_{A_1}=N_{A_2}$.
+This results in a 2d phase diagram (Fig.~\ref{fig:phasediag}) which is mirror symmetric with respect to the middle line $N_{A_1}=N_{A_2}$ similar to the 1d phase diagram of Page states which is symmetric with respect to the middle point.
 There are three distinct phases in the 2d phase diagram: maximally entangled, saturated entangled, and PPT (unentangled) states.
 In the case of NPT (entangled) states, the bath has to be smaller than the system by two qubits, i.e., $N_{B}<N_A+2$, otherwise the bath destroys the entanglement in $A$ and fully decoheres $\rho_A$ into a PPT state.
-The maximally entangled states are realized when either $A_1$ or $A_2$ are larger than their complement (e.g., $N_{A_s}>N_{A_{\bar s}+ N_B}$), and the logarithmic negativity is bounded by the size of smaller subsystem.
-However, in the saturated entangled states both subsystems are smaller than their complements and the logarithmic negativity is related to the difference of the system size and the bath size, i.e., $N_A-N_B$.
+The maximally entangled states are realized when either $A_1$ or $A_2$ are larger than their complement (e.g., $N_{A_s}>N_{A_{\bar s}}+ N_B$), and the logarithmic negativity is bounded by the size of smaller subsystem.
+As we increase the number of qubits in $B$, the entanglement negativity does not change until the limit $N_B = N_{A_s}-N_{A_{\bar s}}$ is reached where the system undergoes a transition and the spectral density of $\rT$ diverges at zero.
+The rigidity of the maximally entangled phase against increasing the bath size may be related to the fact that entanglement within $A$ is encoded in a complex way which cannot be reduced by weak perturbations.
+This phenomenon is reminiscent of what has recently been observed in late-time states of random quantum circuits~\cite{Gullans2020,Fan2021} where the state is said to be a quantum error-protected code in the sense that the entanglement is robust against weak projective measurements.
+In the saturated entangled states both subsystems are smaller than their complements and the logarithmic negativity is related to the difference of the system size and the bath size, i.e., $N_A-N_B$.
 Interestingly, the entanglement in the latter case does not depend on how $\rho_A$ is partitioned.
 We also calculated the spectral density of $\rTa$ or the entanglement negativity spectrum for these phases in the thermodynamic limit where $N_{A_1}, N_{A_2}, N_B\to \infty$ while the ratios are held fixed.
 We found that to the leading order in the Hilbert size dimensions, the maximally entangled states give two disconnected MP distributions, while both saturated entangled and PPT states give a semi-circle law spectral density.
 The semi-circle law regime has no analog in random pure states, especially in the saturated entangled regime which describes a multipartite entangled state among $A_1$, $A_2$, and $B$.